garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

 3. Ensure that the **svn-root** volume exists: `sudo podman volume inspect svn-root`

+4. Ensure you are not in the `demorepo` directory (your local repository) yet; otherwise, you may push files to the repository that should not be there, such as containerfiles.

 -----

 ## Create and Add the Jenkins Server Container to the Network